Moving into Senior Living During COVID

 While speaking with a colleague last week, she mentioned that a friend is looking for Independent Living for her grandmother.
 Still, she and her grandmother are both nervous about moving into a retirement community during the COVID pandemic.

 Over the past few months, many prospective residents and their families have asked us this very question, "is it safe to move into a senior living community right now?"
-And in addition to safety, families are worried about whether they will be able to visit their loved ones in Independent Living.
+And in addition to safety, families are worried about whether they can visit their loved ones in Independent Living.
 Indeed, these are valid concerns.

 In light of this, we decided to take a video of one of our team members checking in for the day as soon as she arrives on campus before clocking into work.
 We wanted to give viewers a glimpse of some of the safety precautions we have in place.